-Tucked away in the narrow inlet since ancient times, the small coastal town of Minori is located directly below Ravello, the more famous hill-top town beloved by Wagner and many writers: Gide, E.M.
-Forster, D. H. Lawrence and Gore Vidal to name just a few.
-It's also only a ten-minute once-an-hour ferry ride to Amalfi with its magnificent medieval Cathedral, Italy's favorite wedding church.
-Although it's not as glamorous as these two jet set neighbors with their several luxurious hotels, ("Villa Cimbrone" and "Hotel Caruso" in Ravello and "Santa Caterina" and the newly-renovated "Grand Hotel Convento" in Amalfi) Minori is a pleasant destination not too "far from the madding crowd" with a nice sandy beach and a spacious lungomare for a leisurely romantic stroll at sunset.
+Tucked away in a narrow inlet since ancient times, the small coastal town of Minori is located directly below Ravello, the more famous hill-top town beloved by Wagner, who wrote "Parsifal" there, and by many writers: Gide, E.M.
+Forster, D. H. Lawrence and Gore Vidal, to name just a few.
+It's also only a ten-minute, once-an-hour, ferry ride to or from Amalfi with its magnificent Byzantine Cathedral dedicated to St. Andrew, Italy's most sought-after church for weddings (pre-Covid some 400 a year).

+Although it's not as glamorous as these two jet set neighbors with their several luxurious hotels: "Villa Cimbrone" and "Hotel Caruso" in Ravello and "Santa Caterina" and the newly-renovated "Grand Hotel Convento" in Amalfi, Minori's a pleasant destination not too "far from the madding crowd" with a nice sandy beach and a spacious lungomare for a leisurely romantic stroll and aperitivo at sunset.